3ln1c0/gamedownloadgather/readme.md

 ## 🚀 Features:
 - Modern and Responsive Design
-- Integration with the Giant Bomb API for searching
+- Integration with the Giant Bomb API for obtaining game info
 - Ease of use

 ## ❓ How to Test the Website